Exios66/Ai-Deception-Framework/Independent-Study/surveys/preliminary.md

 	•	Medium Experience: Scores 3 on these scales.
 	•	High Experience: Scores 4-5 on these scales.

-***
+Scoring Template

-Question,Answer Options,Points (for scoring)
+Question	Answer Options	Points (for scoring)
-How familiar are you with Artificial Intelligence tools?,Likert scale (1 = Not familiar at all, 5 = Extremely familiar),1 to 5
+How familiar are you with Artificial Intelligence tools?
+Likert scale (1 = Not familiar at all, 5 = Extremely familiar)	1 to 5
-Which of the following AI-based tools have you used?,Check all that apply,1 point for each selection, up to 4 points (None = 0 points)
+Which of the following AI-based tools have you used?
+Check all that apply	1 point for each selection, up to 4 points (None = 0 points)
-How often do you use AI-based tools in your daily life?,Never (0), Less than once a week (1), 1-3 times a week (2), Almost every day (3), Daily (4),0 to 4
+How often do you use AI-based tools in your daily life?
+Never (0), Less than once a week (1), 1-3 times a week (2), Almost every day (3), Daily (4)	0 to 4